onethawt/idaplugins-list/README.md

 * [IDA2SQL](https://github.com/zynamics/ida2sql-plugin-ida): As the name implies this plugin can be used to export information from IDA databases to SQL databases.
 This allows for further analysis of the collected data: statstical analysis, building graphs, finding similarities between programs, etc.

+* [IDA ARM](https://github.com/gdelugre/ida-arm-system-highlight): This script will give you the list of ARM system instructions used in your IDA database.
+This is useful for locating specific low-level pieces of code (setting up the MMU, caches, fault handlers, etc.).

 * [IDA Batch Decompile](https://github.com/tintinweb/ida-batch_decompile): IDA Batch Decompile is a plugin for Hex-Ray's IDA Pro that adds the ability to batch decompile multiple files and their imports with additional annotations (xref, stack var size) to the pseudocode .c file

 * [IDABuddy](https://github.com/tmr232/IDABuddy): IDABuddy is a reverse-engineer's best friend.
 Designed to be everything Clippy the Office Assistant was, and more!